Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Kirchhoff's matrix tree theorems

 where $\Pi^c(\textbf{f}):= \prod_{(i,j) \in \textbf{f}}c(i , j)$, and the sum is over all forests whose set of roots is $R$. \end{theorem}

 \quad For further discussion on forest matrices, we refer to Chebotarev and Agaev \cite{Cheaga} and references therein.

-\quad The case $R = \{i\}$, which we call {\em Kirchhoff-Tutte's matrix tree theorem for directed graphs}, was first proved by Tutte \cite{Tutte} based on the inductive argument of Brooks et al. \cite{Brooks}.
+\quad The case $R = \{i\}$, which we call {\em Kirchhoff-Tutte's matrix tree theorem for directed graphs}, was first proved by Tutte \cite{Tutte} based on the inductive argument of Brooks, Smith, Stone and Tutte \cite{Brooks}.
 It was independently discovered by Bott and Mayberry \cite{Bott}.
 In particular,

 Orlin \cite{Orlin} made use of the inclusion-exclusion principle to prove this result.
 Zeilberger \cite{Zeil} gave a combinatorial proof by using cancellation arguments.
 For historical notes, we refer to Moon \cite[Section $5.5$]{Moonbook}, Tutte \cite[Section VI.$4$]{Tuttebook} and Stanley \cite[Section $5.6$]{Stanleybook2}.
-There is a generalization of matrix tree theorems from graphs to simplicial complexes, initiated by Kalai \cite{Kalai} and developed by Duval et al. \cite{Duval}.
-See also the blog of Kalai \cite{Kalaiblog} for a survey.
-Minoux \cite{Minoux} extended the matrix tree theorem in the semiring setting.
+There is a generalization of matrix tree theorems from graphs to simplicial complexes, initiated by Kalai \cite{Kalai} and developed by Duval, Klivans and Martin \cite{Duval}.
+Lyons \cite{Lyons3} extended the matrix tree theorem to CW-complexes.
+Minoux \cite{Minoux} studied the matrix tree theorem in the semiring setting.
 Masbaum and Vaintrob \cite{MV}, and Abdesselam \cite{AA} considered Pfaffian tree theorems.
 Recently, de Tili{\`e}re \cite{TBD} discovered a Pfaffian half-tree theorem.